fnetai/cli/project/phases/template.md

 Choose one:

 - **Implementation Phase**: Adds minimal working functionality to the system
-- **Knowledge Phase**: Research-only phase that informs future development
+- **Research Phase**: Research-only phase that informs future development

 ## Approach